apache/qpid-jms/qpid-jms-docs/Configuration.md

 * __jms.queuePrefix__ Optional prefix value added to the name of any Queue created from a JMS Session.
 * __jms.topicPrefix__ Optional prefix value added to the name of any Topic created from a JMS Session.
 * __jms.closeTimeout__ Timeout value that controls how long the client waits on Connection close before returning.
 (By default the client waits 15 seconds for a normal close completion event).
 * __jms.connectTimeout__ Timeout value that controls how long the client waits on Connection establishment before returning with an error.
-(By default the client wait 15 seconds for a connection to be established before failing).
+(By default the client waits 15 seconds for a connection to be established before failing).
 * __jms.clientIDPrefix__ Optional prefix value that is used for generated Client ID values when a new Connection is created for the JMS ConnectionFactory.
 The default prefix is 'ID:'.
 * __jms.connectionIDPrefix__ Optional prefix value that is used for generated Connection ID values when a new Connection is created for the JMS ConnectionFactory.
 This connection ID is used when logging some information from the JMS Connection object so a configurable prefix can make breadcrumbing the logs easier.
 The default prefix is 'ID:'.

-These values control how many message the remote can send to the client and held in a prefetch buffer for each consumer instance.
+These values control how many messages the remote peer can send to the client and be held in a prefetch buffer for each consumer instance.

 * __jms.prefetchPolicy.queuePrefetch__ defaults to 1000
 * __jms.prefetchPolicy.topicPrefetch__ defaults to 1000
 * __jms.prefetchPolicy.queueBrowserPrefetch__ defaults to 1000
 * __jms.prefetchPolicy.durableTopicPrefetch__ defaults to 1000
-* __jms.prefetchPolicy.all__ used to set all values at once.
+* __jms.prefetchPolicy.all__ used to set all prefetch values at once.

-## TCP Transport Configuration options
+### TCP Transport Configuration options

 When connected to a remote using plain TCP these options configure the behaviour of the underlying socket.
 These options are appended to the connection URI along with the other configuration options, for example: